sprksh-crypto/MachineLearningProjects/README.md

 2. Prototyping and Transfer Learning Exercise: detection of bird, squirrel and chipmunk presence; inference of bird type (of 358 types) from still images through two vision architectures classifying still images.

 3. Integration of Vision and Generative Models: integrate a pipeling which, given a collection of natural images filters birds, squirrels and birdfeeders simultaneously; segments the resulting subsampled collection, inpaints squirrels to remove them, inpaints the bird to replace it with a bird of a different type, and develop a text query that produces images of a similar nature.

+### Interface Notes:

+All code was written using Python version 3.10.11 using Google's Colaboratory.
+Otherwise, code can be run via Jupyter Notebook.